Nervengift/read_thermal.py/README.md

+# Background

+FLIR® thermal cameras like the FLIR ONE® include both a thermal and a visual light camera.
+The latter is used to enhance the thermal image using an edge detector.

+The resulting image is saved as a jpg image but both the original visual image and the raw thermal sensor data are embedded in the jpg metadata.

+This small Python tool/library allows to extract the original photo and thermal sensor values converted to temperatures.

 # Usage

 This tool relies on `exiftool`.
 It should be available in most Linux distributions (e.g. as `perl-image-exiftool` in Arch Linux or `libimage-exiftool-perl` in Debian and Ubuntu).